 Want to see our site, or talk with us about our project?
 We would be happy to schedule a time for us to meet at Ampersand and give you a tour.
 We cater our tours to the guest’s interests.
-Our normal rates are $35 for a tour for an individual, couple or small family.
-If you want to talk longer and get into more detail about some aspect of our work, or get feedback on your own project, it’s $35 each additional hour.
+Our normal rates are $50 for an hour and a half tour for an individual, couple or small family.
 It’s important to us to share our work with anyone who is interested.
-If the $35 fee is prohibitive, please contact us about alternative trade options.
+If the $50 fee is prohibitive, please contact us about alternative trade options.

 Here are examples of what a personalized tour can focus on:

 We can show you the several naturally built structures we have made, and explain how they were constructed.
 We also have photos of the construction process you may want to see.
 We also have a good assortment of books that we have used and that have inspired us in the process.

 Walk through our built environment to see how we harvest stormwater every place we can, and then venture into our wilder lands.
 We will show you the erosion control structures and arroyo restoration project we have been working on since 2012.
 More info here.

 Gardens and Greenhouses Tour